highwayns/docs/docs/ja/Reference/Terra-core/Module-specifications/spec-feegrant.md

 	return tx, nil
 }

-// BuildSimTx creates an unsigned tx with an empty single signature and returns
+//BuildSimTx creates an unsigned tx with an empty single signature and returns
-// the encoded transaction or an error if the unsigned transaction cannot be
+//the encoded transaction or an error if the unsigned transaction cannot be
-// built.
+//built.
 func BuildSimTx(txf Factory, msgs ...sdk.Msg) ([]byte, error) {
 	txb, err := BuildUnsignedTx(txf, msgs...)
 	if err != nil {
 		return nil, err
 	}

-	// Create an empty signature literal as the ante handler will populate with a
+	//Create an empty signature literal as the ante handler will populate with a
-	// sentinel pubkey.
+	//sentinel pubkey.
 	sig := signing.SignatureV2{
 		PubKey: &secp256k1.PubKey{},
 		Data: &signing.SingleSignatureData{